Optional Practical Training (OPT)

 - Please allow up to 10 business days for an ISSS advisor to process your request.

-- Once your OPT I-20 is ready, an ISSS advisor will email you indicating your I-20 is ready.
+- Once your OPT I-20 is ready, you will be notified via email.

 - Check your I-20.
-Be sure that you have collected the proper I-20.
 On page 2, it will clearly indicate that OPT is "requested."
 Ensure that it is for full-time OPT and that the dates listed are correct.
 Advising slips attached to I-20s will clearly indicate the purpose for the I-20.
 Yours should indicate "OPT Application."
 If you have a doubt about your I-20, please contact ISSS.

 - USCIS must receive your application within 30 days of the creation of your OPT I-20.
 Check the date of issuance on page 1 in the School Attestation box.